How to Handle a Tire Blowout

-Drivers encounter many distractions on the road—traffic, cell phones, music, passengers, etc. Even the open road can allow a driver’s mind to wander.
-If you’re distracted when a tire blowout occurs, your drive can become extremely dangerous.
+Drivers in Colorado encounter many distractions on the road—traffic, cell phones, music, passengers, etc. Even the open road can allow a driver’s mind to wander, especially with all of the great scenery our state has to offer!
+If you’re distracted when a tire blowout occurs though, your drive can become extremely dangerous.
 You’ll need to gather yourself quickly and follow the correct maneuvers in order to remain safe while you guide your car to safety.
 We’ve put together a few tips on how to properly handle a tire blowout so you can get off the road as quickly and safely as possible.

 The easiest way to remain safe from a tire blowout is through preventative maintenance.
 Taking care of your tires can reduce many of these common causes of blowouts.